-The Hardy Center Industrial Art Program was developed to help instill in our children practical knowledge and capabilities in the areas of household and automobile repair & maintenance, carpentry, plumbing, electricity & masonry, and in sewing.
+The Hardy Center Industrial Art Program was developed to help instill in our children practical knowledge and capabilities in household and automobile repair & maintenance, carpentry, plumbing, electricity & masonry, and sewing.
 Additionally, we introduce young people to the possibility of pursuing careers in the skilled trades industry.

-One of the unfortunate consequences of the disintegration of inner-city families is that basic repair & maintenance skill sets are not passed down from father to son and mother to daughter, as in generations past.
-We hope to help remedy this situation with a summer long program designed to re-introduce these basic skills to our youth.
+One of the unfortunate consequences of the disintegration of inner-city families is that basic repair & maintenance skill sets are not passed down from father to son and mother to daughter as in generations past.
+We hope to help remedy this situation with a summer-long program to re-introduce these essential skills to our youth.

-Children, ages 9-13, are selected to take part in a weekly hour-long class for a total of 10 weeks, as part of our summer camp session.
-The program exposes kids to the use of tools and basic skills needed to help maintain their homes & other possessions through a combination of classroom learning, demonstrations, field trips to construction sites, and hands-on activities.
+Children, ages 9-13, are selected to participate in a weekly hour-long class for ten weeks as part of our summer camp session.
+The program exposes kids to the use of tools and essential skills needed to help maintain their homes & other possessions through a combination of classroom learning, demonstrations, field trips to construction sites, and hands-on activities.

-Children actually build & complete a variety of projects, such as making step stools, book ends, shoe shine boxes, jewelry boxes, items of clothing, and more.
+Children build & complete a variety of projects, such as making step stools, the book ends, shoe shine boxes, jewelry boxes, items of clothing, and more.

-Ultimately, we hope to create a new generation of parents who will pass these skills on to their children.
+Ultimately, we want to create a new generation of parents who will pass these skills on to their children.

-We are in need of donations to help fund this project, as well as volunteer help in teaching classes at our facility.
+We need donations to help fund this project and volunteer help in teaching classes at our facility.
 If you would like to make a difference in the lives of these children by contributing either time or resources, please go to our “JOIN US” page for further information on how you can get involved.